HfO2

 What is HfO2 used for?

-Hafnium dioxide (HfO2) is used in gate dielectrics in transistors, optical coatings, high-temperature ceramics, and dRAM capacitors.
+Hafnium dioxide (HfO2) is used in high-k gate dielectrics, optical coatings, dynamic random-access memory (DRAM), and flash memory capacitors.

 What is the band gap of HfO2?